lzxtxdys/Sichuan-Mahjong/docs/final.md

 In this photo, you can see that 1AI winning games count is 20 times of the 4AI one.
 It means that the AI player performs better by playing along the RL-based decision-making and utilizing the tiles calculation board system.
 As we can see, The random discard strategy is ineffective, reinforcing the value of AI decision-making and AI performance is stable, suggesting that it learned optimal strategies over training.

-Method 2: Learning Over Time
+# Method 2: Learning Over Time
 <img src="images/problem4.png" alt="Problem Diagram" width="400">

 To measure how the AI improves with training, we logged its win count over 10,000 training games.
-Self-play training: AI competes against itself to refine strategies.
+1. Self-play training: AI competes against itself to refine strategies.
-Training progress logged in train_log.txt every 100 episodes.
+2. Training progress logged in train_log.txt every 100 episodes.
-Final win statistics saved in train_win_results.txt.
+3. Final win statistics saved in train_win_results.txt.

-Method 3: AI Decision-Making Behavior
+# Method 3: AI Decision-Making Behavior
 <img src="images/problem4.png" alt="Problem Diagram" width="400">

 To analyze how well the AI plays, we observed several decision-making patterns that emerged

 AI Strengths:
-Strategically avoids discarding tiles that may complete opponents' sets.
+1. Strategically avoids discarding tiles that may complete opponents' sets.
-Recognizes safe discards in the late game when fewer tiles remain.
+2. Recognizes safe discards in the late game when fewer tiles remain.
-Consistently builds valid Mahjong hands, prioritizing Peng and Hu opportunities.
+3. Consistently builds valid Mahjong hands, prioritizing Peng and Hu opportunities.
 Also, in the lastest 100 games, I can see the trend of making high-value combinations

-Goal	                                                       Achieved?
-Notes
+Goal
-Build an AI capable of learning optimal Mahjong strategies	      ✅	            RL-trained AI achieves 19.94% win rate Track AI improvement through self-play	                          ✅	            AI steadily improves performance over training Test AI against weaker random players	                          ✅	            AI dominates random players in controlled experiments
+1. Build an AI capable of learning optimal Mahjong strategies     (achieved)	            RL-trained AI achieves 19.94% win rate
+2. Track AI improvement through self-play                         (achieved)                AI steadily improves performance over training
+3. Test AI against weaker random players                          (achieved)                AI dominates random players in controlled experiments

 ## References
 1. https://www.geeksforgeeks.org/decision-tree/